shipyardapp/Shipyard-Documentation/docs/tutorials/upload-local-file.md

 ## Overview

-In this tutorial, you'll learn how to upload a local file to be used in a Fleet.
-We do not recommend this process for data uploads.
-It can be helpful to upload credentials like the RSA key that we will upload in this tutorial.
+In this tutorial, you'll learn how to upload a file from your computer to Shipyard that can be used in a Fleet.
+This can be helpful to upload static credential or reference files.

 By the end of the tutorial, you'll be able to: